Woman sought, Denver-area schools on lockout following serious threat

 The alleged threat didn't specify individual schools, said Taplin, who said he didn't know where Pais had traveled from.

-At least 22 schools were placed on lockout in Jefferson County, among them Columbine High School, which this week marks the 20th anniversary of the mass shooting that killed 12 students and a teacher before the gunmen killed themselves.
+At least 22 schools were placed on lockout in Jefferson County, among them Columbine.